maxime-a/EcoTrap-BLE-Dev/readme.md

 ### Credit

 This project was developped by the EcoBelt Team.
-It is an EXPERIMENTAL web interface using the WebBluetooth API to an EcoTrap.
+It is a web interface using the WebBluetooth API to an EcoTrap.
 Software is provided

 ### Documentation generation